flytbase/flytdocs/source/docs/FlytOS/Developers/FlytSim/FlytSimLaunch.rst

 	$ launch_flytSim

-.. caution:: If you get this error: ``Error: package 'core_api' not found``, try to launch FlytSim in new terminal.
+.. caution:: If you get this error: ``bash: launch_flytSim: command not found``, try to launch FlytSim in a new terminal.

 .. note:: For first time Gazebo users, Gazebo might take some time to launch.
 Be Patient!